magneticio/vamp-router/README.md

         "unixSock" : "/tmp/vamp_testbe2_1.sock",
         "sockProtocol" : "accept-proxy"
     }

-### Setting ACL's

-You can set ACLs as part of a frontend's configuration and use these ACLs to route traffic to different backends.
-The example below will route all Internet Explorer users to a different backend.
-You can update this on the fly without loosing sessions or causing errors due to Haproxy's smart restart mechanisms.

-    {
-        "frontends" : [
-            {
-                "name" : "test_fe_1",                               # declare a frontend
-                ...                                                 # some stuff left out for brevity "acls" : [
-                    {
-                        "name" : "uses_msie",                       # set an ACL by giving it a name and some pattern.
-                        "backend" : "testbe2",                      # set the backend to send traffic to "pattern" : "hdr_sub(user-agent) MSIE"      # This pattern matches all HTTP requests that have }                                               # "MSIE" in their User-Agent header

-                ]
-            }
-        ]
-    }

-### Rate / Spike limiting

-You can set limits on specific connection rates for HTTP and TCP traffic.
-This comes in handy if you want to protect yourself from abusive users or other spikes.
-The rates are calculated over a specific time range.
-The example below tracks the TCP connection rate over 30 seconds.
-If more than 200 new connections are made in this time period, the client receives an 503 error and goes into a "cooldown" period for 60 seconds (`expiryTime`)

-    {
-        "frontends" : [
-            {
-                "name" : "test_fe_1",
-                ...
-                "httpSpikeLimit" : {
-                    "sampleTime" : "30s",
-                    "expiryTime" : "60s",
-                    "rate" : 50
-                },
-                "tcpSpikeLimit" : {
-                    "sampleTime" : "30s",
-                    "expiryTime" : "60s",
-                    "rate" : 200
-            }
-    }

-Note: the time format used, i.e. `30s`, is the default Haproxy time format.
-More details [here](http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#2.2)

 ## Setting Backends and servers

 More info to follow. _Note_: You can point servers to standard IP + port pairs or to Unix sockets.
 Here are some examples: